1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 The Catholic Mission moved into larger premises in Chapel Street near to its junction with West Street.

-1846 First edition of Rugby Advertiser was published with cover price of 1d by W.I.Tait.
+1846 First edition of Rugby Advertiser was published from Church Street with cover price of 1d by W.I.Tait.

 Last meeting of the Rugby Court Leet was held.